n1ghtmare/n1ghtmare.github.io/_posts/2020-09-28-deploying-a-dockerized-aspnet-core-app-using-a-postgresql-db-to-heroku.md

 In addition, I wanted to deploy the application automatically from a specific git branch on Github (where I have the source code for the application).
 Heroku is really cool and has the option to integrate with Github.
 You can find that option under "Deploy" -> "Deployment Method" and select Github, then follow the steps to finish the connection.

-Next I downloaded the Heroku CLI and set my application stack to be a `container`, by running:
+Next, I downloaded the Heroku CLI and set my application stack to be a `container`, by running:

 ```
 heroku stack:set container
 ```

-Finally I've created a `heroku.yml` config file that just has the following:
+Finally, I've created a `heroku.yml` config file that just has the following:

 ```yaml
 build: